Enabling Employees · Role Specialties

 How role specialties work

 Everyone starts with the same core AI foundations.
-From there, the training specializes to the work a role actually does.
-We run role specialties for sales, marketing, finance, HR, and architecture — this page details the architecture specialty as an example.
+From there, the training goes deeper for the work a role actually does.
+We run role specialties for sales, marketing, finance, HR, and architecture — this is the architecture one.

 Step 1 · Everyone